 The Best Climbing Shoes For Roman Feet

 Through a combination of research and testing, we have identified some of the best climbing shoes for Roman feet.
-Here are a few of our favorite.
+Here are a few of our favorites.

-While the new Moccasym have a tensioned heel rand, the inherent nature of the slipper design makes heel hooks feel slightly insecure.
-Nevertheless, the Moccasyms is a worthy addition to any climber’s collection for the long days out and extended gym sessions.
+While the new Moccasym has a tensioned heel rand, the inherent nature of the slipper design makes heel hooks feel slightly insecure.
+Nevertheless, the Moccasyms is a worthy addition to any climber’s collection for long days out and extended gym sessions.

 BEST FOR BOULDERING

 Butora is a Korean company that came into the climbing scene in 2015 and quickly became a favorite with wide-footed climbers.
 The Acro is an aggressive shoe with low and high-volume versions, although it is the high-volume model we recommend for Roman-footed climbers.